-A. LIBRARIAN RELATED ACTVITIES
+A. WMC FACULTY TEACHING AND RELATED ACTVITIES

-- 1. Librarians shall demonstrate effective librarianship through the following activities.
-Specific performance goals for each area shall be outlined in the PDP. - participating in the development of curriculum, programs, and academic policies of the university. - developing web pages, subject guides, and/or multimedia to support the curriculum and the library collections. - providing general reference services and consultations in subject areas to faculty, staff, and students - establishing a pattern of continuous improvement in all aspects of librarianship - engaging in activities to maintain discipline and interdisciplinary currency - incorporating best practices of librarianship to meet the goals and objectives of the university community - continuous planning and implementation of new services, technologies, and/or approaches to library functions and activities. - 2.
-Librarians shall demonstrate effective librarianship through other position appropriate activities.
+- 1. WMC faculty shall demonstrate effective teaching and directing activities including the following activities.
+Specific performance goals for each area shall be outlined in the PDP. - implement, maintain, and enhance writing and multiliteracy programs. - develop and create digital and online guides for teaching writing and communication skills and strategies; subject writing guides; and/or multimedia to support the university curriculum and WMC program goals. - provide general services and consultations in writing, oral, and multimodal presentation areas to faculty, staff, and students. - implement/enhance workflows, manage budgets, and supervise personnel. - evaluate curriculum, university goals, industry knowledge and budgetary realities to create a sustainable approach to student writing, presentation, and communication skills. - provide leadership in developing and implementing programs to enhance the writing and presentation proficiency of students throughout the university. - establish a pattern of continuous improvement in all aspects of WMC activities. - engage in activities to maintain discipline and interdisciplinary currency. - incorporate best practices of writing and multiliteracy centers to meet the goals and objectives of the university community. - assess undergraduate student writing and multiliteracy needs and outcomes of the program on student work. - provide a vision for the WMC through continuous planning and implementation of new services, technologies, and/or approaches to WMC functions and activities.

+- recruit, hire, educate and supervise peer writing consultants at undergraduate, postbaccalaureate and graduate levels. - 2.
+Faculty shall demonstrate effective leadership through other position-appropriate activities.
 Position specific activities and performance goals shall be outlined in the PDP.
-Some examples of position specific activities include: - participate in library management (establish goals, lead project teams) - implement/enhance workflows, manage budgets, and supervise personnel) - secure access to materials not owned or accessed immediately by the library - take part in the academic advising of students

-- supervise independent study or thesis projects - mentor faculty and staff colleagues - manage issues and activities related to accessing, licensing, preserving, maintenance, and storage of materials, de-selection, gifts, and donations of materials, and evolution of formats in the materials owned by the library - effective teaching in credit courses, and guest lecturing - applying subject knowledge and bibliographic techniques to classify, organize, and access information resources that support the goals and curriculum of the university. - evaluate curriculum, university goals, industry knowledge and budgetary realities to build and access a balanced collection of materials reflecting all viewpoints. - infuse information literacy standards into the curriculum and student experience. - implement, maintain, and enhance access to library owned materials - teach classes regarding library resources and services, multimedia applications, research strategies, resource evaluation, and critical thinking.
+Some examples of position specific activities include: - participate in library unit management (establish goals, lead project teams). - implement/enhance workflows, manage budgets, and supervise personnel. - take part in the academic advising of students as necessary. - supervise independent study or thesis projects. - create and use appropriate instructional materials. - mentor WMC faculty and staff colleagues. - effectively teach in credit courses, and provide guest lectures. - evaluate curriculum, university goals, industry knowledge and budgetary realities to build and access a balanced writing and multiliteracy tutoring program. - teach classes regarding writing, tutoring, oral presentation, visual rhetoric, multimedia applications, research strategies, resource evaluation, and critical thinking. - Consistent success in teaching and continual effort to improve teaching and outreach to students and faculty.

-3. Examples of evidence to document effective librarianship:
+3. Examples of evidence to document effective teaching and WMC leadership: